What SLPs Need to Know:

 While word recognition is essential to reading, it accounts for less than half of the variation in reading difficulties (Cartwright & Palian, 2024).
 To fully comprehend text at the sentence and discourse levels, readers must engage syntactic processes to understand sentence structures, along with high-level cognitive skills.

-The three core executive functions – working memory, cognitive flexibility, and response inhibition – have all been shown to predict word reading, reading fluency, and reading comprehension.
+The three core executive functions have all been shown to predict word reading, reading fluency, and reading comprehension.
 Each skill contributes to how readers interact with and make meaning from text:

 - Working memory (updating): to hold onto relevant information from the text while recruiting prior knowledge to make inferences